The Vermont Statutes Online

 Subchapter 007 : COMPREHENSIVE HEALTH EDUCATION(Cite as: 16 V.S.A. § 131)

-For purposes of this subchapter, "comprehensive health education" means a systematic and extensive elementary and secondary educational program designed to provide a variety of learning experiences based upon knowledge of the human organism as it functions within its environment.
+As used in this title, “comprehensive health education” means a systematic and extensive elementary and secondary educational program designed to provide a variety of learning experiences based upon knowledge of the human organism as it functions within its environment.
 The term includes the study of:

 (2) Community health to include environmental health, pollution, public health, and world health.

 (A) first aid, disaster prevention, and accident prevention; and

 (B) information regarding and practice of compression-only cardiopulmonary resuscitation and the use of automated external defibrillators.